Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Address: 110-0005 Tokyo-to, Taito-ku Ueno 7-2-9, Japan

-Attractively situated in the Taito district of Tokyo, Sutton Place Hotel Ueno is situated 200 m from Ecute Ueno Shopping Mall, 300 m from Front gate of Honobo In Kanei-ji Temple and 300 m from Gate of Former Residence of Koda Rohan.
-Among the facilities at this property are a shared kitchen and a shared lounge, along with free WiFi throughout the property.
-The hotel has family rooms.
+Attractively situated in the Taito district of Tokyo, Sutton Place Hotel Ueno is located 200 metres from Ecute Ueno Shopping Mall, 300 metres from Front gate of Honobo In Kanei-ji Temple, and 300 metres from Gate of Former Residence of Koda Rohan.

-Popular points of interest near the hotel include Ryukoku-ji Temple, Atre Ueno Shopping Mall and Hozenji Temple.
-The nearest airport is Tokyo Haneda International Airport, 18 km from Sutton Place Hotel Ueno.
+The hotel offers a shared kitchen, shared lounge, and free WiFi throughout the property.
+Family rooms are available.
+Nearby attractions include Ryukoku-ji Temple, Atre Ueno Shopping Mall, and Hozenji Temple.
+The nearest airport is Tokyo Haneda International Airport, 18 kilometres from Sutton Place Hotel Ueno.

 Address: 110-0005 Tokyo-to, Taito-ku Ueno 7-8-23, Japan